 Dwork is currently engaged in two projects.
 Saints and Liars is about Americans — Quakers, Unitarians, secular people, Jews — who traveled to Europe to aid and, step by step, turned to rescuing people targeted by Nazi Germany and other racist states.
 Analyzing their daring initiatives, unpredictable and irrational factors come into focus: luck, impulse, sentiment, fortuitous circumstance, timing.
 Dear Tante Elisabeth: An Extraordinary, Ordinary Christian during the Holocaust draws upon a cache of over 1,000 letters written by Jewish parents to their children and from the children to their parents.
 Sent through Elisabeth Luz, a middle-aged, middle-class Christian woman in Stäfa, Switzerland, these letters tell much about daily life, and elucidate the complexities of communication, denial, and silence during and after the Nazi years.

-Recipient of the International Network of Genocide Scholars Lifetime Achievement Award (2020), Debórah Dwork has been, inter alia, a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and a Fellow of the American Council of Learned Societies.
-Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
-Above all, Professor Dwork is a teacher and mentor to students who value her commitment to training the next generation of Holocaust scholars.
+Recipient of the Annetje Fels-Kupferschmidt Award (2022) bestowed by the Dutch Auschwitz Committee, and the International Network of Genocide Scholars Lifetime Achievement Award (2020), Debórah Dwork has served as a Senior Scholar-in-Residence at the USHMM, and has been (inter alia) a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and an ACLS Fellow.
+She serves on many advisory boards and works with non-profit organizations dedicated to Holocaust education.
+Above all, Professor Dwork is a teacher and mentor, committed to training the next generation of Holocaust scholars.